© 2013 Rhonda Freeman, PhD | Reviewed 2021

-When pathologically abusive individuals get access to a new target they often shift into an intensely addictive state.
+When pathologically abusive people get access to a new potential partner they shift into an intensely addictive state.
 That being said, most human beings get a ‘lover’s high’ or ‘dopamine rush’ when they are with someone new.

 Our thoughts tend to get focused on our potential mate.
 We get butterflies when we see them and the thought of them makes us excited.
 Our attention is heightened and focused on our new love.